-What does God teach us in Malachi?
+What does God teach us in the book of Malachi?
 The people of Israel felt that God had forgotten them.
 It was years since they had returned from exile; the temple had also been rebuilt.
 When they heard Ezekiel’s prophecy (Ezekiel 43:4) they had, perhaps, thought that the glory days of King Solomon would return.
 But nothing remarkable happened at the temple and the economy was not that great either.
 It was during this period of time that Malachi prophesied.

 Concept of the covenant

 The concept of the covenant is the focus of Malachi.
-God’s covenant with Israel is expressed clearly through His love for them right from the start of the book (1:2-5).
+God’s covenant with Israel is expressed clearly through His love for them right from the start of the book (Malachi 1:2-5).
 In fact Malachi is unique among the prophetic books in that God addresses Israel in the first person in almost all the verses (47 out of 55).

 Israel is a son